defi-wonderland/hai-core/docs/src/detailed/proxies/hai_safe_manager.md

 ### SAFE Protection

 SAFE owners can choose to connect a SafeSaviour position in order to improve the SAFE health and protect it from liquidation.
-When the SAFE is on the process of being liquidated, the SafeSaviour contract will unwind the user's position, in order to either reduce the SAFE debt, or increase it's collateral, to improve the SAFE health and try to prevent liquidation.
+When the SAFE is on the process of being liquidated, the SafeSaviour contract will unwind the user's position, in order to either reduce the SAFE debt, or increase its collateral, to improve the SAFE health and try to prevent liquidation.

-SAFE owners need to account that the SafeSaviour position is connected to the SAFE id, so when transferring ownership to another account, it is responsability of the previous owner to disconnect any liquidity deposited in the SafeSaviour contract.
+SAFE owners need to account that the SafeSaviour position is connected to the SAFE id, so when transferring ownership to another account, it is responsibility of the previous owner to disconnect any liquidity deposited in the SafeSaviour contract.

 ## 4. Gotchas